Impact of Human Rights Act on Criminal Matters in QLD

 The Human Rights Act & Criminal Law

-The Act is a significant piece of legislation which assists is protecting peoples’ human rights across all areas of law, but arguably none more so than criminal law.
+The Act is a significant piece of legislation which assists in protecting peoples’ human rights across all areas of law, but arguably none more so than the area of criminal law.

 The new legislation can potentially assist in matters such as bail applications, arguments regarding the admissibility of evidence and assisting defendants in receiving trials without unreasonable delay and this is just to name a few.

-If you have been charged with a criminal offence, please do not hesitate to contact our experienced team of criminal lawyers located in Brisbane (3221 4999) and on the Gold Coast (5532 3133) for a free consultation today.
+If you have been charged with a criminal offence, please do not hesitate to contact our experienced team of criminal lawyers located in Brisbane (3221 4999) or at our Gold Coast Criminal Law firm (5532 3133) for a free consultation today.

 Our lawyers travel across Queensland and our firm is available 24/7 on our emergency CRIMELINE (0488 999 980).